 The criticisms of contracted combat support seldom discuss the big picture issues associated with acquiring such support by alternative means.
 The primary alternatives available are active duty or reserve military forces.
 In some cases, as where force caps have been imposed, these alternatives may be essentially impracticable.
-Even
+Even when potentially available, these alternatives may be very expensive and unattractive.

 As pointed out in background sections of this paper, deployments of military forces have been sustained at a very high level since the 1990's.
 Absent an increase in the permanent military force structure, emphasizing support "tail" over combat "tooth," there appears to be little capacity for alternatives to contracted combat support from that quarter.
-Any increase in the active force will bring with it "life cycle" costs of new personnel ranging from their training and infrastructure support, to current compensation and future unfunded liabilities against the military retirement account.
+Any increase in the active force will bring with it "lifecycle" costs of new personnel ranging from their training and infrastructure support, to current compensation and future unfunded liabilities against the military retirement account.

 Repeated deployments of Guard and Reserve forces have been criticized as a "backdoor draft."
 It has been predicted that recruitment and retention will suffer from repeated reserve component call-ups.
-Life cycle cost issues, while not identical to those for the active force, will also increase.
+Lifecycle cost issues, while not identical to those for the active force, will also increase.
 Added reserve force man-days must be compensated both in current dollars and in future retirement liability.
 Finally, there are costs seldom discussed in this context.
-These include family and career disruptions and even increased state welfare costs for those families where the pay differential caused by a reserve callup of a breadwinner pushes the family into poverty.
-And the impact to small businesses and local governments, of the temporary loss of trained employees, is thought to be significant in some cases.
+These include family and career disruptions and even increased state welfare costs for those families where the pay differential caused by a reserve call-up of a breadwinner pushes the family into poverty.
+And the impact to small businesses and local governments due to the temporary loss of trained employees is thought to be significant in some cases.